-The value of the indicia on each mailpiece must be the exact amount due for the applicable price category and associated criteria such as weight, shape, and zone or another amount permitted by mailing standards to qualify for worksharing or volume discounts.
+The numerical value of the postage displayed (in dollars and cents) on each mailpiece must be equal to or greater than the amount due for the applicable price category and any extra service fees or another amount permitted by mailing standards.
 Refunds for overpayment are considered only under standards in 604.9.0.